NobWow/admin-console-python/README.md

 To tell the extension loader to load scripts in the specified order, make `extdep.txt` in the `extensions/` directory and fill the file names (without .py) on each line.
 ## Documentation
-Simple rendered docs are here: https://nobwow.github.io/admin_console.html
+Simple rendered reference is here: https://nobwow.github.io/admin_console.html
 ## Installation/Updating (from git)

 `pip install -U git+https://github.com/NobWow/admin-console-python.git`